How can Small Business Saturday help your small business?

 During the year they also organise a bus tour and many workshops.
 Keep up to date by visiting their website.

 At JournoLink we help small businesses interact with journalists in their sector faster through our tailored platform.
-For more of our tips for Britain's small businesses sign up to our newsletter here.
+Find out more about the platform here.